skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

 ## Multi-Vehicle Cooperation
+### Centralized Coordination
-### Centralized Coordination：One all-knowing, leading vehicle is responsible for the planning, coordination, and synchronization of the maneuvers of all the vehicles.
+_definityion:One all-knowing, leading vehicle is responsible for the planning, coordination, and synchronization of the maneuvers of all the vehicles._
  A novel hierarchical cooperative merging control model of connected and automated vehicles featuring flexible merging positions in system optimization(partc 2022)
  Cooperative path and trajectory planning for autonomous vehicles on roads without lanes: A laboratory experimental demonstration(partc 2022)
  Connected automated vehicle cooperative control with a deep reinforcement learning approach in a mixed traffic environment(partc 2021)